thetylerwolf/presentation/README.md

 #### firebase

 Firebase configuration component for `<a-scene>`.
-Firebase will provide all of this for you when you set up a Firebase app.
+Firebase will provide the first four properties when you set up a Firebase app.
+You select the optional channel name (if none given, 'default' is used).
+Channels allow multiple apps, or multiple instances/rooms of the same app, to share one Firebase bucket.

 | Property      | Description                     |
 | --------      | -----------                     |